eyeccc/explainer/README.md

 # explainer
 implement explainer: http://graphics.cs.wisc.edu/Vis/Explainers/

-## Input csv restriction
-The expected input should have a name, a category, a predicate (optional), and multiple columns of explainer values.

-Column name must be:
-- "item" (for name)
-- "genre" (for category)
-- "predicate" (for predicate)
-- any names for explainer values

-Uppercase / lowercase does not matter.

-This could support at most 12 genres in the data (due to the restriction of colors).

 ## Usage
 Please include d3.js and explainer.js and
 make sure to have `<body>` or `<svg>` in your html file.